 According to recent research, the treatment of knee pain can be a combination of all three therapies.
 One thing to remember here is that a knee brace is not only used for treatment but also to prevent the chances of any injury causing knee pain.

 To deal with the various causes or conditions causing knee pain, several types of knee braces have been designed.
-Doctors recommend a specific type of knee brace for a specific condition depending on which structures are involved in a knee injury.

-The types of knee braces are,
+The types of knee braces are:

 1. Knee Sleeve

 While wearing a knee brace, it is important to consider the proper fitting rules.
 Most knee braces these days are adjustable, however, you still need to consider some do’s and don’ts while choosing the best fit for yourself.
 It is a good idea to measure the circumference of your thigh and knee to allow for proper fitting of the brace.
 So, what do you look for to chose the right knee brace for you.

 - Don’t put on a knee brace or sleeve that is too tight because it can block the blood flow in your leg resulting in extra complications.
 Always go with a proper fit that is not too tight and not too loose.

 - Don’t wear a knee brace or sleeve too loose because the extra gap between your leg and the brace allows your leg to move inside the brace thus producing friction.
 This kind of friction or rubbing can lead to skin rashes and irritation over time.